zamiul20/Basal-Library/Documentation/Notation/Defining_A_Base.md

 4. Echo : Regular , Positive `+ল a` , Negative `+ল a`;
 5. Velocity : 1 , Anything else `স a`

-A number could have the indexes's change as an increase to the left or to the right.
+A number could have the indexes's change as an increase to the left or to the right, shown by the direction the angled bracket is facing.<p>
+<10T is denary (the base we all use in everyday life), so T10> is reversed denary.
+`<10T 1234 = 4321 T10>` and `<10ঋT 1234 = 4321 T10ঋ>` are both true, as the order of attributes do not flip with the encapsulating characters ('<', '>' and 'T').